ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 ## Quickstart: Deploy your Gradio app with Ray Serve

-shows you an easy way to deploy your app onto Ray Serve.
+This section shows you an easy way to deploy your app onto Ray Serve.
 First, create a new Python file named `demo.py`.
 Second, import `GradioServer` from Ray Serve to deploy your Gradio app later, `gradio`, and `transformers.pipeline` to load text summarization models.
 ```{literalinclude} ../../../../python/ray/serve/examples/doc/gradio-integration.py
 :start-after: __doc_import_begin__
 :end-before: __doc_import_end__